abdelhakim96/drone_code/README.md

 download the file px4_fmu-v5_default.px4 and upload from this https://github.com/PX4/PX4-Autopilot/releases/tag/v1.11.3
 ##Tips

-- Drone can online disarm in manual control
+- Drone can only disarm in manual control